ArianAzg/User-friendly-Graphical-User-Interface-for-Ultrasound-Scan-Processing/README.md

 How to run
 ----------

-Current graphical user interface (GUI) presents a user-friendly interactive module for processing ultrasound videos (echocardiography).
+The current graphical user interface (GUI) presents a user-friendly interactive module for processing ultrasound videos (echocardiography).
 In general, the GUI has two major component:
 - ### Setting up the directory
 - ### Video-processing toolbox